TLe2023/PaymentFraudDetection/Fraud_Payment_Detection_Report.md

 ![fig3b](images/upper_fence.png)

 #### 4.2.2 Target Variable

-The name of the target variable or column is changed from “Label” to “Fraud”.

 The pie chart below illustrates that the fraudulent rate is only 2%.
 In other words, 98% of the total number of payment transactions are legitimate and only 2% are fraudulent observations.